 Since the commenter mentioned that he’s not interested in the virtualization method, that got me thinking.
 Why would someone want the ability to run two OS at one time?

-I Googled and tried to find out more on this particular requirement and soon came to a conclusion that some people may need the ability for a single PC to be used by two or more users at the same time.
+I Googled and tried to find out more about this particular requirement and soon came to the conclusion that some people may need the ability for a single PC to be used by two or more users at the same time.

 Let’s take an example where two brothers are always fighting over who gets to use the PC first since there is only one machine at home.

-So yes, one may be playing games while another writing an email.
+So yes, one may be playing games while another is writing an email.

-Userful Multiplier is a powerful software which is capable of splitting your PC (Linux OS) into 10, saving you more money and energy.
+Userful Multiplier is a powerful software that is capable of splitting your PC (Linux OS) into 10, saving you more money and energy.

 Recently there has been a lot of talk about going green within learning institutions and organizations.

-With the userful multiplier software, implementors can help to create a better environment since it helps by saving on electricity use, electronic waste, hardware cost and maintenance cost.
+With the userful multiplier software, implementors can help to create a better environment since it helps by saving on electricity use, electronic waste, hardware cost, and maintenance costs.

 Over time, Userful is fast becoming the standard for green computing worldwide.